 In addition to the numerous inner suburbs of Ipswich, the municipal boundaries also include rural towns such as Grandchester, Rosewood, Marburg and Purga.
 In 2008 two of Ipswich City's southern rural towns, Harrisville and Peak Crossing, were detached and placed with the Scenic Rim Regional Council.
 Ipswich City's area was reduced from 1207 sq km to 1089 sq km.

 Much of the population growth was in Brookwater and Springfield.
-The median age of Ipswich City's residents was 33, compared with 37 for Australia.
+At the 2011 census the median age of Ipswich City's residents was 32, compared with 37 for Australia.

 Geo.
 Harrison, ed, Jubilee history of Ipswich: a record of municipal, industrial and social progress, Brisbane, H.J.
 Diddams, 1910